AlexandrSokolov/spring_boot_projects/docker/README.docker.md

 <summary> Without Dockerfile </summary>

 #### Pros:
+* The generated Docker image is multiple layers.
+So if we only change our application code, subsequent builds will be much faster:

 #### Cons:
+* A standard fat jar gets built.
 * You cannot control the parent image.
 * You cannot reuse a Dockerfile.
 If there is a Dockerfile located within your source code repository, it will be ignored.